Minor in Financial Forensic Investigations

 - BUS-A465 Financial Investigations

-*Although not required, students who are not Criminal Justice majors are highly recommended to take CJUS-P100 Introduction to Criminal Justice (old SPEA-J101) before taking any of the Criminal Justice courses.
-CJUS-P100 can be used to fulfill one of the Social-Behavioral Competencyu course requirements.
+* CJUS-P100 Introduction to Criminal Justice (old SPEA-J101) is a prerequisite to all of the required criminal justice courses for this minor.
+CJUS-P100 can be used to fulfill one of the Social-Behavioral Competency course requirements.